Koszul self duality of manifolds: Weiss cosheaves in the category

 \begin{dfn} The quasicategory $\mathscr{M}\mathrm{fld}_n^{*}$ is $\mathcal{N}(\mathrm{Sing}(\mathscr{M}\mathrm{fld}_n^{\mathrm{fr}}))$. \end{dfn}

-This definition is compatible with the notation of Ayala-Francis.
-By Definition \ref{dfn:framedemb}, $\mathcal{N}(\mathrm{Sing}(\mathscr{M}\mathrm{fld}_n^{fr}))$ is a model of the category of $B$-framed manifolds $\mathscr{M}\mathrm{fld}_n^B$, where $B$ is a point \cite[Definition 2.17]{ayala_francis_2019}.
+The notation of this quasicategory of manifolds is compatible with the notation of Ayala-Francis.
+By our careful choice of Definition \ref{dfn:framedemb}, $\mathcal{N}(\mathrm{Sing}(\mathscr{M}\mathrm{fld}_n^{\mathrm{fr}}))$ is a model of the category of $B$-framed manifolds $\mathscr{M}\mathrm{fld}_n^B$ when $B$ is a point \cite[Definition 2.17]{ayala_francis_2019}.
 Hence, the general theory of \cite{ayala_francis_2015} applies to the study of this quasicategory.
 We will use vocabulary from \cite{ayala_francis_2015} regarding $\infty$-categories of manifolds, but this is confined to our short discussion of Weiss cosheaves.
 We will always be clear to distinguish the topological category of framed manifolds $\mathscr{M}\mathrm{fld}_n^\mathrm{fr}$ from the quasicategory of framed manifolds $\mathscr{M}\mathrm{fld}_n^\mathrm{*}$.